 The ENCOMM NanoSystems Laboratory (ENSL) is a research facility, open to all researchers, located in the Physics Research Building.
 Our goal is to provide academic and industrial researchers with access to advanced material characterization and fabrication tools for research and development applications.
 Research capabilities available at ENSL include focused ion beam/scanning electron microscopy, e-beam lithography, nanomanipulation, EDS X-ray microanalysis, X-ray diffractometry, SQUID magnetometry, atomic force/magnetic force microscopy, low temperature magnetotransport measurements, Magneto-optical Kerr Microscopy, Thin Film Deposition, and Langmuir-Blodgett trough monolayer deposition.
 ENSL is supported by the Center for Electronic & Magnetic Nanoscale Composite Multifunctional Materials (ENCOMM), Center for Emergent Materials (CEM), Institute for Materials Research (IMR) and the Department of Physics.

-The Ohio State University Spectroscopy Institute aims to be a world leader in the development of basic spectroscopy and its application to a variety of problems ranging from engineering to environmental to biological to astrophysical.
+The Ohio State University Institute for Optical Science aims to be a world leader in the development of basic spectroscopy and its application to a variety of problems ranging from engineering to environmental to biological to astrophysical.
 The faculty at The Ohio State University is recognized as leaders in the development of basic optical methods and the analysis and understanding of atomic, molecular and condensed phase processes.